 I made this army cake for a birthday party where I used a whole camouflage theme for the table as well.
 The army tank cake seemed to be the perfect fit.

 The bottom portion of the cake was a 9×13 pan and the top was portion is a loaf pan.
 However I cut the loaf shape to make it more exact and slanted in the front.
 I got the camouflage effect by coloring the icing with green food coloring and then using the darker spray icing in spots.

 I used Oreos for the wheels and Hershey miniatures for the treads.
-I used a Pepperidge Farm Pirouette cookie for the cannon.
-I put crushed Oreos around the tank for a rough terrain effect.
+For the cannon, I used a Pepperidge Farm Pirouette cookie.
+In order to achieve the rough terrain effect, I put crushed Oreos around the tank.
 I frosted an Oreo for the hatch portion and placed a plastic army man there.
 The cake was enjoyed by all!

 The barrel is a Pirouette cookie.
-It was a bit tricky to get the Army camouflage colored icing right.
-I used chocolate and then tinted vanilla with different mixes of green, yellow and red.
+It is a bit tricky to get the Army camouflage colored icing right.
+Use chocolate and then tint vanilla with different mixes of green, yellow and red to get this effect.